Fees & Limits

 Additionally, the card can be used wherever EFTPOS terminals (see below under EFTPOS) are available in Australia.

-Physical cards can also be ordered once they are available.
+Starting on 1 October 2021, physical cards can also be ordered.
 No extra charge will be levied for physical cards.

 This card is an EFTPOS-card.
 EFTPOS stands for Electronic Funds Transfer at Point of Sale and denotes an electronic payment system.
 It comes from USA and initially rolled out in 1982.
 See more about EFTPOS here.
 EFTPOS-cards can be used essentially everywhere and doesn’t limit the card holder in any substantial manner compared to holding a Visa-card or MasterCard.

-US-investors may not use this card, as the card is only open to citizens and permanent residents of Australia.
-CoinJar is planning to launch the card in the UK as well and further updates are awaited in this regard.
+US-investors may not use this card, as the card is only open to citizens and permanent residents of Australia and the United Kingdom.

-So, if you’re currently from outside Australia and you’re looking for a crypto debit card, please refer to our Crypto Debit Card List to find one for you.
+So, if you’re currently from outside Australia or UK and you’re looking for a crypto debit card, please refer to our Crypto Debit Card List to find one for you.

 CoinJar Card Fees and Limits